 🏖️ What Are the Best Beaches to Visit in Mauritius?

 Say Mauritius, and you instantly think beaches.
 With over 150 km of coastline, it’s no surprise, the island serves up everything from soft white sands to turquoise lagoons that look like they’ve been Photoshopped.
-If you are looking for a beach holiday, there is plenty options in Mauritius, the list below shows top rated beaches:
+If you are looking for a beach holiday, then your holiday to Mauritius will more than deliver, the list below shows top rated beaches:

 Flic en Flac Beach – hands-down one of the most popular beaches on the island.
 Long stretches of golden sand, calm shallow waters perfect for swimming, and plenty of bars and restaurants nearby make it ideal for families and sunset strolls alike.